 - What are the 5 main personality traits associated with OCEAN?

-The 5 main personality traits associated with OCEAN are
+The five main personality traits associated with OCEAN are as follows:

 Tell us the skills you need and we'll find the best developer for you in days, not weeks.